Code-Institute-Submissions/TeachFlow/testing.md

     * Clicked each tile to playSound, sound plays as expected.

 * Memory Game section
-    * Intructions
+    * Instructions
-        * clicked the instructions button, the toggleDisplay function runs as expected.
+        * Clicked the instructions button, the toggleDisplay function runs as expected.
         * Clicked the button again to close, no issues found.

     * Tiles pressed (sound and activation colour):